wizzardx/odin-recipes/README.md

 ## Future Plans
 Future updates will include styling with CSS to improve the website's visual appeal and user experience.

+## Reflections and Learnings

+- Gained knowledge about local cuisine, which influenced the recipe choices.
+- Explored various HTML validation tools, enhancing understanding of web standards.
+- Learned about multiple-cursor input, improving efficiency in editing HTML.

 ## How to Contribute
 Contributions are welcome.
 If you would like to contribute, please fork the repository and submit a pull request.